 In sunny peak months in Ohio, solar systems often produce more energy than a home can consume.
 Have you ever wondered what happens to this excess electricity?
 Or how you, the homeowner, benefit from the extra energy your solar energy system produces?
-Net Metering is the process that accounts for this difference in production & use.
+In Ohio, Net-Metering is the process that accounts for this difference in production & use.

-Net metering allows you to store energy you produce in the electric grid, in the form of credits.
+Net-metering allows you to store the energy you produce in the electric grid, in the form of credits.
 When you produce more energy than you need, excess electricity travels back into the power grid.
 Energy sent back into the grid goes to power your neighbors’ homes.
-The State of Ohio requires that the utility company credit you for that energy you produced and send along.
+The State of Ohio requires that the utility company credit you for the energy you produced and send along.
 These credits appear on your monthly electric bill to help you keep track.

 During sunny summer months, when your solar system is producing more than the energy you are using, you bank up credits.
 During the winter months, your home uses more energy than your solar system produces, and you use up the credits you’ve earned.